 When you think Porsche, you normally think fast sports car.
-Well think again!
+Well, think again!
 It’s apparently not all about speed.
-How about this 1950’s vintage Porsche tractor, so they weren’t just about the need for speed, unless there was some form of tractor racing club back in the day?
+How about this 1950’s vintage Porsche tractor, so they weren’t just about the need for speed unless there was some form of tractor racing club back in the day?

-Due to the nature and cost/value of most 911 Porsches, most cars were in fairly pristine condition.
+Due to the cost/value of most 911 Porsches, most cars were in fairly pristine condition.
 Not sure if this was because of their limited daily use, or if they had been restored etc. I personally love cars that are driven, so it was refreshing to see this driven, not hidden original paint 911 sitting on some very nice magnesium American racing wheels.
 Maybe not everyone’s cup of tea, as I appreciate that some prefer things a bit more shiny, but this was definitely my kind of Porsche 911!

 Seeing the various cars on display was pretty education for a novice such as myself.
 Certain cars spiked my curiosity like this cool 911 T/R. Did you know the Porsche 911 T’s body shell was a hefty 52kg lighter than that of the sportier 911 S?
-That’s why Porsche plumped for the former as the basis of its new 911 T/R, the properly homologated evolution of the now-mythical 911 R. There was little interior trim and no creature comforts to speak of – the options list was instead filled with motorsport-oriented parts and accessories such as the potent 210bhp engine from the 906 Carrera 6 prototype, a 100-litre endurance fuel tank and gear ratios suited specifically to the Nürburgring.
-Basically this was a pretty hardcore, stripped back track car! 🙂
+That’s why Porsche plumped for the former as the basis of its new 911 T/R, the properly homologated evolution of the now-mythical 911 R. There were little interior trim and no creature comforts to speak of – the options list was instead filled with motorsport-oriented parts and accessories such as the potent 210bhp engine from the 906 Carrera 6 prototype, a 100-litre endurance fuel tank and gear ratios suited specifically to the Nürburgring.
+Basically, this was a pretty hardcore, stripped-back track car! 🙂

 Not all the vehicles on display were outside.
 Some of the airfields cool architecture were opened up to create interior display areas.
 Like automotive art galleries if you will.
 Loved this space with its beautiful green enamelled tiles and 1920/1930’s style fenestration.
 The cars inside weren’t too shabby either! 🙂